chairfull/my_lora_workflow/README.md

 I use the Google colab version as my GPU sucks, but I assume it works the same if you downloaded.

-Used BLIP to auto caption the images.
-(Took <1 minute.)
+I mostly BLIP to auto caption the images.
+Recently I started upping the word count from `15-75` to `30-100`, and the results have seemed a tinge better?

 Leave pretty much all the settings values at their default, except:
   * For pre trained model download: `Stable-Diffusion-v1-5`.